danjohnson3141/Jekyll-Test/serializers/fields.md

-event_follower_id, If the active user is following the event; this is the ID of that record, integer event_id, The ID of the event, integer event_notes, Any event notes that the active user may have created for this user, array; EventNoteShort event_session, Info on the event_session, object; EventSession event_session, Info on the event_session, object; EventSessionShort event_session_id, The ID of the event_session, integer
+event_follower_id, If the active user is following the event; this is the ID of that record, integer event_id, The ID of the event, integer event_notes, Any event notes that the active user may have created for this user, array; EventNoteShort event_notes, Any event notes that the active user may have created for this user, array; EventNoteTiny event_registration_status, Info on this users reg status, object; EventRegistrationStatus event_session, Info on the event_session, object; EventSession event_session, Info on the event_session, object; EventSessionShort event_session_id, The ID of the event_session, integer